-At the dawn of the age of digital marketing, it was all about the ‘shotgun approach’: focus on conversion rate, volume of traffic and try to bring in as many leads as humanly possible.
-However, as digital marketing has transformed, allowing detailed targeting, along with a skyrocket in consumer expectations around personalisation, the usual approach is now the ancient approach.
+At the dawn of the age of B2B digital marketing, it was all about the ‘shotgun approach’: focus on conversion rate, volume of traffic and try to bring in as many leads as humanly possible.
+However, as digital marketing has transformed, allowing detailed targeting – along with a skyrocket in consumer expectations around personalisation – it’s crucial for B2B marketers to move with the times.

-The co-founder of Terminus, Sangram Vajre – in my opinion, the unofficial boss of account based marketing (ABM) – uses the phrase ‘fishing with nets’ for lead generation throughout his ABM presentations.
+When it comes to account-based marketing (ABM), the co-founder of Terminus, Sangram Vajre, uses the phrase ‘fishing with nets’ for lead generation throughout his ABM presentations.
 This phraseology is the simplest and most accurate way of differentiating ABM from standard lead generation.

 Inbound marketing is all about fishing with nets, capturing as many leads as possible.
 ABM changes this approach and swaps the net out for a spear.

-What is account based marketing in layman’s terms?
-It’s a marketing approach that focuses on a specific set of targeted predefined accounts, creating personalised experiences for those accounts to generate highly-qualified leads.
-Account based marketing forces close alignment between sales and marketing teams.
+Account-based marketing is a marketing approach that focuses on a specific set of targeted predefined accounts, creating personalised experiences for those accounts to generate highly-qualified leads.
+Account-based marketing forces close alignment between sales and marketing teams.
 This is because successful ABM requires an understanding of the motivations, frustrations and needs of the individual accounts.

 Using Sangram Vajre’s metaphor, ABM forces ‘fishing with spears’: you are no longer concerned with bringing in as many leads as possible.
 Instead, the switch of focus means that sales have a critical purpose in marketing efforts by identifying a set of accounts that are aligned with the business, and then working closely with marketing to create truly customised journeys, specific content and individualised messaging for these accounts.

-This goes against the ‘shotgun’ approach that blanket campaigns result in.
-According to ITSMA’s (the Information Technology Services Marketing Association) definition from their 2019 benchmark study Moving to ABM Maturity, ABM treats “accounts as markets in their own right” and focuses marketing efforts in this same way.
-This concept is also explored within Meghan Flannery’s blog post, Account Based Marketing (ABM).
+This goes against the ‘shotgun’ approach that blanket campaigns can result in.
+According to the ITSMA (the Information Technology Services Marketing Association) definition from their 2019 benchmark study, Moving to ABM Maturity, ABM treats “accounts as markets in their own right” and focuses marketing efforts in this same way.

 Let’s break this down to a real sales situation.
 We all know from experience that when a sales decision is being made, there are usually many different stakeholders involved that typically fall into a ‘researcher’ and ‘decision-maker’ model.
 The larger the company, the more people involved in the decision itself, and there are many more people that need to be satisfied before a deal can be made.
 ABM takes this into consideration and doesn’t focus on the individual, but focuses on the businesses instead and seeks to satisfy each of the decision-makers within a company – or, in ABM speak, account.